cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 }
 ```

 4. On the first line you will see that we are using the Pipeline shared library defined in your Ops controller configuration bundle.
 The Pipeline shared library contains a number of Jenkins Kubernetes Pod templates that can be leveraged across all the controllers.
-We are utilizing the `kubectl.yml` Pod template, so we can use the `kubectl cp` command to copy your `ops-controller` configuration bundle files into the `jcasc-bundles-store` directory on Operations Center.
+We are utilizing the `kubectl.yml` Pod template, so we can use the `kubectl cp` command to copy your `ops-controller` configuration bundle files into the **Local folder** external storage configured on Operations Center.
 Once you have finished reviewing the `controller-casc-update` pipeline contents, navigate to the top level of your Ops controller and click the on the controller-jobs folder.

 5. Once you have finished reviewing the `controller-casc-update` pipeline contents, navigate to the top level of your Ops controller and click the on the `controller-jobs` folder.
 Inside of the `controller-jobs` folder, click on the `controller-casc-update` job. ![CasC job link](casc-job-link.png?width=50pc)
 6. On the next screen, you will see **This folder is empty**.
 The reason it is empty is because the GitHub Folder branch scan did not find any matches for the current *marker file* which is set to the default `Jenkinsfile`.
 Click on the **Configure** link in the left menu so we can fix that.  ![CasC job config link](casc-job-config-link.png?width=50pc)